wout/dat-docs/dat-metadata-standard/specification.md

 }
 ```

-Properties for the *dependency* token:
+Properties for the _dependency_ token:
 - **`parts`** (_optional_): an array with asset names (e.g. `asset_name_part_2`)

 ::: info
 While not mandatory, it's advisable to add a **`license`** property to each file in the `files` section.
-More info on licenses in section 2.e.
+More info on licenses in section 2.f.
 :::

 ::: tip